-When you pay your mortgage, do you know everything that’s included in your mortgage payment?
+When you pay your mortgage, do you know everything that’s included in your payment?
 Often, it can be more than just the standard monthly principal and interest.
-When you own a home, you are also required to pay for your annual property taxes and home insurance.
+When you own a home, you’re also required to pay for your annual property taxes and home insurance.
 Lenders often require you to deposit money into an escrow account to make sure your taxes and insurance will be paid.

 What’s An Escrow Account?

 An escrow account is a sort of savings account set up to protect the lender from borrowers who miss payments toward their real estate taxes and insurance premiums.
-If these are not paid, local tax authorities may place a lien on your property.
+If these are not paid, local tax authorities may place a lien on the property.
 So, if the property is being sold and taxes are owed, it may cause problems until the party who is owed is paid.

 It’s possible to avoid escrow and pay your own taxes and insurance under certain circumstances.
 This will make your monthly mortgage payment lower, but you’ll have to make separate payments for property taxes and homeowners insurance.